Welcome to Planned Bayfield!

 Bayfield - Small, Clean and Green

-by bigpink, over 3 years ago
+by bigpink, almost 5 years ago

 The most important consideration from my perspective in Bayfield is to keep the village small, clean and green.
 We really do not need any more commercial development in the village and from my perspective any further residential development beyond the current limits should be drastically slowed.
 We should also dramatically limit the number of big vehicles coming into the village.
 From my perspective Bayfield Terrace should be closed on both sides of Pioneer Park and if people want to come to the part....they can walk!
 I remember as a child being able to walk up to the village but now...
 Continue reading